-Orion Nebula: Where stars are born | EarthSky.org
+All you need to know: The famous Orion Nebula | EarthSky.org

 At some 30 to 40 light-years in diameter, this great big nebulous cocoon is giving birth to perhaps a thousand stars.
 A young open star cluster, whose stars were born at the same time from a portion of the nebula and are still loosely bound by gravity, can be seen within the nebula.
 It is sometimes called the Orion Nebula Star Cluster.
 In 2012, an international team of astronomers suggested this cluster in the Orion Nebula might have a black hole at its heart.

 The four brightest stars in the Orion Nebula can be seen through amateur astronomers’ telescopes and are affectionately known as The Trapezium.
 The light of the young, hot Trapezium stars illuminate the Orion Nebula.
-These stars are only a million or so years old – mere babes in the lifetime of a star.
+These stars are only a million or so years old – babies on the scale of star lifetimes.

 But most of the stars in this emerging cluster are veiled behind the Orion Nebula itself, the great stellar nursery in Orion’s Sword.